RealmKnight/CNWC-BLET-GCA-PLD-App/campaign_submission.md

 **Campaign Type:** Customer Care
 **Use Case:** Customer Care
 **Vertical:** Labor Union
-**Organization:** Brotherhood of Locomotive Engineers and Trainmen (BLET) CN/WC GCA
+**Organization:** Brotherhood of Locomotive Engineers and Trainmen (BLET) WC GCA

 ## Campaign Description

-This campaign sends users notifications from the BLET CN/WC GCA PLD application that they have selected to receive via text message.
+This campaign sends users notifications from the BLET WC GCA PLD application that they have selected to receive via text message.
 The application serves union members for managing Personal Leave Days (PLD) and Single Day Vacation (SDV) requests, division communications, meeting notifications, and other important union-related communications.
 Users explicitly opt-in to receive SMS notifications through the application's notification preference settings and can opt-out at any time by replying STOP or changing their preferences in the app.

 ## Sample Messages (1-5)